-A lot of homeschool parents today are intimidated by the thought of homeschooling through high school, overwhelmed by the thought of college applications, and really unsure of how to plan for the final steps of their child’s education.
+Many homeschool parents today are intimidated by the thought of homeschooling through high school, overwhelmed by the thought of college applications, and unsure of how to plan for the final steps of their child’s education.

-Both kinds of parents need information in order to succeed in homeschooling high school, but one kind needs a ton, and the other kind needs to know when to plug their ears and hum “la la la, I can’t hear you!”
-No matter which kind of homeschool parent you are, knowing the five stages of homeschooling high school will put you on the path to success, and help you keep from being overwhelmed.
+Both kinds of parents need information in order to succeed at homeschooling high school, but one kind needs a ton, and the other kind needs to know when to plug their ears and sing, “La la la, I can’t hear you!”
+No matter which kind of homeschool parent you are, knowing the five stages of homeschooling high school will put you on the path to success, and protect you from becoming overwhelmed.

-The first stage of homeschooling high school is actually middle school, grades 7 and 8 (sometimes grades 6, 7 and 8) and is usually about ages twelve to thirteen.
-This is a time when you’re really just training your students in good study habits, grounding them in the basics, and helping them to explore the things that are starting to interest them.
+The first stage of homeschooling high school starts in middle school, in grades 7 and 8 (sometimes grades 6, 7, and 8), usually from about ages twelve to thirteen.
+This is a time when you’re just training your students in good study habits, grounding them in the basics, and helping them to explore subjects that are starting to interest them.

-The important point here is to focus on what stage you are in, and what’s coming up, and avoid the temptation to get overwhelmed by the big picture!
-Step by step, you can successfully home school high school!
+Focus on the stage you are in, and what’s coming up, and avoid the temptation to get overwhelmed by the big picture!
+Step by step, you can successfully homeschool high school!